 The rare forty-spotted pardalote is a famous local bird along with plentiful white gum (Eucalyptus viminalis) that is essential to its survival.
 The most recent and notable species introduction has been of Tasmanian Devils.
 As the mainland population was being decimated by a facial tumor disease that was being spread when the Devils were fighting and injuring one another, captive Tasmanian Devils were introduced and are cared for by the Tasmania Parks and Wildlife Service staff that live on the island.
 These devils form part of the “insurance population” of devils unaffected by the disease, and the good news is that in the one and a half years since the program’s inception, the healthy population of Tasmanian Devils is increasing.

 The Experience: Professionally trained guides explain Tasmania’s Gondwanan elements through plants and animals only otherwise found in certain parts of South America and South Africa as well as the significance of the Painted Cliffs and the Fossil cliffs (with its fossils from the last Ice Age).
 You’ll learn about the symbiotic ecosystem of native and introduced species that exist on the island, stay at Diego Bernacchi’s (the Italian silk merchant) home (exclusive only to the Tasmania Walking & Wildlife Expedition) and taste locally sourced ingredients as well as new foods – and wine – with friendly company.

-Check out Maria Island in the video below and consider the Tasmania Walking & Wildlife Expedition as part of your next visit to Australia!
+Check out the Tasmania Walking & Wildlife Expedition as part of your next visit to Australia!